ga-curriculum/fundamentals-of-algorithms-and-pseudocode/big-o-notation/README.md

 ```

 ## Ascertaining an algorithm's Big-O
+Lets look at how we can calculate the time complexity and express it in Big-O notation.
+(The process is the same for calculating space complexity too.
+The only difference is that we replace number of statement executions with the number of auxiliary-memory-consuming variables.)

 ### Step 1: Identify the dominant terms
 We have to examine the algorithm and identify the input data items that cause the maximum number of repetitive statement executions.
 These input data items are called the dominant terms.
 In our analysis, we should consider the input data items directly or indirectly used by looping control structures and nested loops.